kyletolle/everything-cli/README.md

 that this piece is not public.
 This setting, or any others you provide, might be used by various `everything` extensions.

+### ev open {PIECE_NAME}

+Uses the `everything` piece by the name you give, which it finds in the currect directory.

+Opens the content and metadata files in `gvim` in a vertical split.

+This makes it fast to edit an existing `everything` piece.

+Note: If you're in the piece's folder, you can do `ev open .`!

 ### ev open_new {PIECE_NAME}

 Creates a new `everything` piece, like `new` above.

-Then it opens the content and metadata files in `gvim` in a vertical split.
+Then opens the piece, like `open` above.

 Since `new` gives the files some boilerplate content, and `open_new` opens the files in `gvim`, this makes it very fast to start writing a new `everything`